This post contains affiliate links. Please see my disclosure about affiliate links here.

-I’m blessed that so many people have kindly commented on my media features.
-However, a few of the comments are followed by a long silence and the questions What is a blog?
-What is a travel blog?
+Many people have kindly commented on my media features.
+However, a few of the comments are followed by a long silence and the question What is a travel blog?

 What is a travel blog?

 A blog is a type of website that is updated regularly in the form of posts.
 These posts can be stories and/or snippets of information, reviews, photographs, images, podcasts and other types of content that can be uploaded online.

 More often than not, a blog is written from the perspective of one person or a couple/small group.
-Large companies are including blogs as part of their main website to explain products/services in more detail and to attract internet traffic to their main website.
+Large companies are embedding blogs into their main website to explain products/services in more detail and to attract internet traffic to their main website.
 Zurich Life’s Cost of Education blog the best example of such a strategy.
+Further information on standalone versus embedded blogs can be found in my Introduction to Blogging post.

 A blogger is a person who writes blogs…right?